-Teacher candidates must create an Educator Portal and complete the Application for Student Teaching.
-This application is to be completed March 1 - 15 prior to spring student teaching semester or November 15 -December 1 prior to fall student teaching semester.
+Teacher candidates must complete the Application for Educator Licensure, which is the Student Teaching pre-licensure phase of a teaching credential application.
+This application is to be completed March 1 - 15 prior to spring student teaching semester or November 15 - December 1 prior to fall student teaching semester.

-The website can be accessed by clicking on the "website" link or by typing https://ed.sc.gov/educators/certification/portal/ in your web browser.
+The website can be accessed by clicking on the "website" link or by typing http://ed.sc.gov/educators/teaching-in-south-carolina/aspiring-educators/ in your web browser.